Sleep guides

 The book

 The book helps you build your own 7-day plan.
-The site gives you a ready-to-use matched plan when life is too full to design from scratch.
+The site gives you a ready-to-use plan when life is too full.

-What helped me may not help you in the same way.
-Use this as a practical reference and adjust to your real life.
+Available on Amazon.
+What helped me may not help you—adjust to your real life.